AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/low-level-settings.md

 #### Reconfigure Automatic proxy when network changes

 If this setting is enabled, the AdGuard protection will restart to reconfigure the automatic proxy settings when your device connects to another network.
-This setting only applies when *Routing mode* is set to *Automatic proxy*.
+This setting only applies if *Routing mode* is set to *Automatic proxy*.

 #### IPv6 filtering

-If this is enabled, AdGuard will filter IPv6 networks if an IPv6 network interface is available.
+If this setting is enabled, AdGuard will filter IPv6 networks if an IPv6 network interface is available.

 #### IPv4 ranges excluded from filtering